Mccandycube6623/datapack/readme.md

+by Mc_candycube6623\n
-§2This datapack work on MHYC's SMP
+This datapack work on MHYC's SMP